Display a scene

 • Choose a location to store your project.
 Click Create.

-2. In the Project Navigator, click on the swift file named <your_app_name>App.
-In the Editor, right click on the struct name, <your_app_name>App.
-Select Refactor > Rename... and type MainApp.
-Click the Rename button in the top right to confirm the new name of the file and struct.
-The MainApp file and struct will be used by all following tutorials.
+2. In the Project Navigator, click <your app name>App.
+In the Editor, right click on the struct name, <your app name>App.
+Select Refactor > Rename... to rename the struct to MainApp.
+Click the Rename button in the top right to confirm the new name.
+This will rename the struct and file in all affected areas.
+This file and struct will be named MainApp for all tutorials here on out.

 3. Add a reference to the API using Swift Package Manager.